Smoked Turkey Sandwich with Avocado and Pesto

 Store in an airtight container, preferably glass, for up to 7 days.

-Freezer: You can freeze the pesto for up to 3 months and defrost in the refrigerator.
+Freezer: Freeze the pesto for up to 3 months and defrost it in the refrigerator.
 You can freeze whole or divide among ice cube trays for individual portions.

 For the Sandwich: